robotics-erlangen/autoref/README.md

 - 2018 rules for division B
 The rule version can be changed by using the dock widget called 'Autoref'.

+The Autoref allows settings parameters that are used detecting rules.
+These include for example the time robots have after stop was issued to slow down below 1.5 m/s.
+These parameters are stored in a configuration file at autoref/parameters.
+They can be edited by hand, even while the autoref is currently running.
+In this case the autoref will load the new parameters and use them immediately.

 ## Features
 Currently, the Autoref detects a number of fouls according to the [Technical Challgenge 2016][5].
 It is able to autonomously stop the game,